 Last Strategy for PSIR Optional Preparation

-Don’t dive too deep in ocean of information: –
+Don’t dive too deep in the ocean of information: –

 Those looking for pearls sometimes feel the urge to go deeper for better pearls but often end up compromising on their life.
 Not so drastic but a similar analogy can be drawn in IAS aspirant’s case.
 Avoid downloading and creating a heap of PDF’s and text.
 Be precise in what you read for PSIR optional and stay focused.